KaseyMCastello/WhaleMoanDetectorRealTime/README.md

 ## Overview

 The WhaleMoanDetector repository contains Python code required to train, test, and run inference using WhaleMoanDetector, a fine-tuned faster-rCNN model for blue and fin whale calls, on audio files.
-A tutorial detailing the functions needed to deploy the trained model is included below.
+A brief tutorial highlighting the functions needed to deploy the trained model is included below.
+The workflow is meant to be straightforward for bioacousticains who are new to Python.

 ![spectrogram](https://github.com/m1alksne/WhaleMoanDetector/blob/main/figures/all_example.JPG)
 WhaleMoanDetector is trained to identify blue whale A, B, and D calls, and fin whale 20 Hz and 40 Hz calls in 60 second windows.